taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Maraba then turns to Min and Asoka.

-Maraba: **"You know, I think we can safely assume that eventually, the WORLD GOV *will* find us, given that they're in orbit, and they've already seen enough of us to send one warship.
+Maraba: **"*I* think we can safely assume that eventually, the WORLD GOV *will* find us, given that they're in orbit, and they've already seen enough of us to send one warship.
 So we might as well take action now, and join our strength with the Biononymous!"**

 Min: **"And the Peacekeeper's actions have proven their ignorant and evil intentions!
 We should fight to defend what we've worked so hard to regain!!"**